Common and Scientific Names

-An erect, much branched, mainly summer-growing annual herb commonly 30 to 60 cm high, occasionally to 1 m, reproducing by seed.
+An erect, much branched, herb growing mainly in summer, it commonly grows 30 to 60 cm high, occasionally to 1 m, reproducing by seed.
 Most germination occurs after rain or irrigation in late spring and summer.
 Older plants produce burrs in February while late germinating plants produce them when only a few weeks old.
 Plants generally die early in winter but mature plants may be found at any time of year.

 Stems - Greenish yellow with fine short hairs, armed at the base of each leaf and stem node with one or two triple-pronged yellow spines which are 1.5 to 2.5 cm long.

 Leaves - up to 7 cm long, alternate and divided into three lobes; dark green and shiny above with prominent pale veins, downy and pale green or whitish beneath.

 Flowers - creamy green, small and inconspicuous, wind pollinated, appearing from February to July.
 Female flowers occur beneath the leaf axils; male flowers at the ends of stems.